patzaa/Papers/README.md

 - [Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity](https://arxiv.org/abs/2101.03961): Hardrouting information simplifies the MoE routing algorithm and design intuitive improved models with reduced communication and computational costs
 - [Transporter Networks: Rearranging the Visual World for Robotic Manipulation](https://arxiv.org/pdf/2010.14406.pdf): Transporter Network as a simple model architecture that rearranges deep features to infer spatial displacements from visual input for robotic manipulation
 - [Perceiver: General Perception with Iterative Attention](https://arxiv.org/abs/2103.03206): Introducing the Perceiver, a model that builds upon Transformers and hence makes few architectural assumptions about the relationship between its inputs, such as grid like structure in pictures for example.
 - [Rethinking Spatial Dimensions of Vision Transformers](https://arxiv.org/abs/2103.16302): Empirically show that such a spatial dimension reduction is beneficial to a transformer architecture as well, and propose a novel Pooling-based Vision Transformer (PiT)
+- [FNet: Mixing Tokens with Fourier Transforms](https://arxiv.org/pdf/2105.03824.pdf): Fourier transformations applied to tokens replaces the self-attention layer with an resuting accuracy of 92% compared to BERT.
 ### Reinforcement Learning:
  - [Asymmetric self-play for automatic goal discovery in robotic manipulation](https://arxiv.org/pdf/2101.04882.pdf): Trained a single, goal-conditioned policy that can solve many robotic manipula- tion tasks, including tasks with previously unseen goals and objects